WMTW (TV): News operation

 Through an exclusive partnership with Charter Communications, WMTW operates a 24-hour cable news station throughout the market.
 This service replays local newscasts seen on the main broadcast channel in a continuous loop.
 It does not simulcast live shows that air on the main station; instead, the cable channel displays a slide directing viewers to the main station.
 "WMTW All News Channel" was originally on analog cable channel 9, but on May 5, 2009, it became available exclusively on the provider's digital tier.

 On April 16, 2014, it was announced that WMTW would be moving its news operation from the Time and Temperature Building in Portland to a broadcast-ready facility in Westbrook.
 The studio space was formerly used by WPXT for its own in-house news operation that folded in the early-2000s.
 The rest of its operations would relocate from Auburn to Westbrook at a later date.
 WMTW began originating its newscasts from the renovated facility on October 4, 2014.

 WMTW's broadcasts began being presented in full high-definition in 2016.
 Studio cameras and video pieces are all presented in high definition.

 On August 8, 2016, WMTW announced that it would add a 4 p.m. weekday newscast which launched on September 6.
 On September 11, 2017, WMTW started airing a 12 p.m. newscast on weekdays; previously the time slot was occupied by talk shows including Access Hollywood Live, Steve Harvey and The Wendy Williams Show.
 Following Hearst's acquisition of WPXT on September 21, 2018, WMTW announced that it would begin producing a prime time newscast for that station on September 24.

-On January 5, 2020, WMTW's weekday noon newscast expanded to one hour; it is the first regularly-scheduled hour-long newscast in the time period in the Portland–Auburn television market.
+On January 5, 2020, WMTW's weekday noon newscast expanded to one hour; it is the first regularly scheduled hour-long newscast in the time period in the Portland–Auburn television market.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 WMTW's broadcasts became digital-only, effective June 12, 2009.